ougl/BouquinBrouillon/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to BouquinBrouillon
 ---

-This is a blank Quartz installation.
+Hi!
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This digital garden allows me to take notes on my readings.
+And I thought it would be nice to share a little 🤓